 This is mainly used to make accurate crosscuts in woodwork making it one of the best tools any woodwork lover should have.

-It features blades that move left and right for angled cuts while it tilts only in one direction for bevelled cuts.
+The miter saw features blades that move left and right for angled cuts while it tilts only in one direction for bevelled cuts.
 It should be handled and manipulated with care.
-Click here to see more Miter Saw.

 #4 DRILL PRESS

-This probably sits at the top of the power tools list because it is essential for any woodworking project.
+This probably sits at the top of the power tools list because it is essential woodworking power tool for any woodworking project.
 This is a fixed style of drill that is usually mounted on a stand or a work bench.

 It is used to make holes through various materials.